gabrielefalace/old_segmento/README.md

 # segmento

-An general-purpose interval manipulation library for the JVM.
+A general-purpose interval manipulation library for the JVM.

+## Usage

+coming soon

+## License

+coming soon